pingcap/docs/two-data-centers-in-one-city-deployment.md

 The architecture of the cluster deployment is as follows:

-- The TiDB cluster is deployed to two DCs in one city: the primary IDC1 in the east, and the DR IDC2 in the west.
+- The TiDB cluster is deployed to two DCs in one city: the primary IDC1 in the east, and the disaster recovery (DR) IDC2 in the west.
-- The cluster has 4 replicas: 2 Voter replicas in IDC1, 1 Voter replicas and 1 Learner replicas in IDC2.
+- The cluster has 4 replicas: 2 Voter replicas in IDC1, 1 Voter replica and 1 Learner replica in IDC2.
 For the TiKV component, each rack has a proper label.
 - The Raft protocol is adopted to ensure consistency and high availability of data, which is transparent to users.

 ![2-DC-in-1-city architecture](/media/two-dc-replication-1.png)